 Randomisation was completed by sites using Keele University Clinical Trial Unit’s (CTU) web randomisation service.
 The allocation sequence was not available to research team members.
 Neither clinicians nor patients could be blinded to treatment allocation.
 Treatment group allocation was masked up to the 6-week primary analysis.

-Sample size A post hoc sample size calculation was not conducted for long-term analysis.
+Sample size

+In order to detect a 15% greater improvement at the primary end-point of 6 weeks, measured by the BCTQ, in the CSI group compared to NS (0.45 points, such as a 0.9-point (30%) reduction in the CSI group versus a 0.45-point (15%) reduction in the NS group, with pooled SD of 0.1), complete data was needed for 200 participants (100 in each treatment group), given 80% power and 5% two-tailed significance.
+By adopting an initial sample size that would allow for 15% lost-to-follow-up, 240 participants (120 participants in each treatment group) were needed.11 A post hoc sample size calculation was not conducted for long-term analysis.

 Data collection